Table of contents:

 So, you found out you’re carrying low.
 How will your life change?

 Braxton-Hicks contractions can start happening at any point after week 20.
 For me, they started extremely early.
 And while some women don’t even feel them until they’re close to labor, for others, like me, they can get quite uncomfortable.
-Paired with your baby being low, they elevate the risk of preterm labor.
+Paired with your baby being low, they elevate the risk of preterm labor by potentially pushing your already lowered baby further into the cervix.

 Here’s how you can differentiate Braxton-Hicks from preterm labor contractions.